Japan Travels (2024)

 Finally arriving in Tokyo at 5 pm I almost immediately withdrew some cash to book a Shinkansen ticket to Hiroshima to get to my first hotel.

-Leaving the airport I felt fine even though I was jetlagged 12 hours ahead, however, it was while traveling on the train did I became extremely drowsy.
+Leaving the airport I felt fine even though I was jetlagged 12 hours ahead and got extremely drowsy riding the Shinkansen to Hiroshima.

 Hiroshima (Jan 11 - 14)